 "People think they want exactly what’s in the book, but I think that there’s real fun in the not knowing too," Han told The Los Angeles Times.
 In another interview with Time, she made mention that her first priority was to see her vision through.

 “When you’re trying to be creative and openhearted, you can’t get locked up and scared, because then you’re only thinking about what people are going to say about you,” she told the publication.
 “First and foremost, I have to please myself as the storyteller.”

 What will 'The Summer I Turned Pretty' season 2 be about?

 *WARNING: MILD SPOILERS AHEAD*

-The second season is set to follow Han's book, It's Not Summer Without You, though it'll likely take a few liberties here and there.
-In the first novel, the boys deal with losing their mother to cancer, and Conrad finds himself in an extremely dark place.
-Although there's no word yet on how things will play out on screen, we're likely to encounter a few difficult scenes throughout the new episodes.
+The second season is set to loosely follow Han's book, It's Not Summer Without You.
+In the first novel, the Fischer boys deal with losing their mother to cancer, and Conrad finds himself in an extremely dark place, which we likely can expect to unfold on screen.

 Per Amazon, a synopsis of the sophomore installment reads, "Belly used to count down the days until she could return to Cousins Beach, but with Conrad and Jeremiah fighting over her heart and the return of Susannah's cancer, she's not sure summer will ever be the same.
 When an unexpected visitor threatens the future of Susannah's beloved house, Belly has to rally the gang to come together—and to decide once and for all where her heart lies."